tpoisonooo/llama.onnx/README.md

 ![](./onnx-flow.jpg)

-Try it with `onnxruntime` demo, no `torch` required, and the precision has been checked.
+Try `onnxruntime` demo, no `torch` required, and the precision has been checked.

 ```bash
 $ python3 -m pip install -r requirements.txt